R3bzya/action-wrapper/README.md

 >}
 >```

-#### *after(callable $decorator): ActionWrapper|static*
+#### *after()*

-The `after` method adds a callable function to an ActionWrapper which will be called after executing any of the `decoratedMethods` methods.
+The `after` method allows you to add a callable function to the ActionWrapper, which will be executed after any of the decorated methods have been called.

 ```php
 wrapper()->after(fn(mixed $result): mixed => $result);
 ```

-#### *before(callable $decorator): ActionWrapper|static*
+#### *before()*

-The `before` method adds a callable function to an ActionWrapper which will be called before executing any of the `decoratedMethods` methods.
+The `before` method allows you to add a callable function to the ActionWrapper that will be executed before any of the decorated methods.
-When the given callable function returns false, the action will be interrupted.
+If the given callable returns false, the action will stop executing.
-To change the input arguments, the given callable should return an array otherwise the `before` method will work like a tap.
+To modify the input arguments, the callable should return an array.
+Otherwise, the `before` method acts like a tap, executing the callable without changing the input.

 ```php
 wrapper()->before(fn(mixed $value): array => [$value]);